nicolo-italiano/deep_learning_course_wfco/README.md

 ## Data
 The preprocessed data needed to run the main notebook (*01_main_notebook.ipynb*) can be downloaded at this [link](https://dtudk-my.sharepoint.com/:u:/g/personal/nicit_dtu_dk/EX96_QZYCQZMhQgLV_bEnl0BgosY2sJLT1s48-sCzHR6Cw?e=jhTNmx), using a DTU account.
 Then, you can create a folder *data* and save it as *"5wt_dataset_1000_slsqp_simple_complete.pt"*.

+Please contact nicit@dtu.dk in case of any issue with the data or the scripts.

 ## Structure

 The repository loosely aligns with the [Cookiecutter for data science](https://cookiecutter-data-science.drivendata.org/) template.
 Specifically, it is structured as follow: